Reimagining the Registry: Connecting with Newer Generation

 UI Designs of Event 360

 Concept The Event360 Program is a reimagined approach to creating and managing gift registries, designed to be inclusive, intuitive, and personalized.
-It allows users to seamlessly register for a variety of events—beyond traditional weddings.
-With a focus on emotional connection, ease of use, and real-time updates.
+It allows users to seamlessly register for a variety of events—beyond traditional events catering to a larger user base, with a focus on emotional connection, ease of use, and real-time updates.

 04 MEASURED OUTCOMES